marnelfr/udemy.react/README.md

 We shouldn't end up using it in a giving (let's say...)
 UI component.\
 For example, instead of using our ``AuthContext`` in a ``Button`` component, we may have beside another component using our ``Button`` component and the ``AuthContext``.
-An ``AuthButton`` then if we really need it.
+An ``AuthButton`` then if we really need it.\
-But we shouldn't use the ``AuthContext`` in ``Button`` component which can be used in many other place for other purposes.
+But we shouldn't use the ``AuthContext`` in ``Button`` component which can be used in many other places for other purposes.

 ## Rules of Hooks
 - Only call React Hooks in React Functions